Exploiting Playbacks in Unsupervised Domain Adaptation for 3D Object Detection: Acknowledgment

 In this paper, we have introduced a novel method towards closing the gap between source and target in unsupervised domain adaptation for LiDAR-based 3D object detection.
 Our approach is based on self-training, while leveraging vehicle dynamics and offline analysis to generate pseudo-labels.
 Importantly, we can generate high quality pseudo-labels even for difficult cases (i.e. far-away objects), which the detector tends to miss before adaptation.
 Fine-tuning on these pseudo-labels improves detection performance drastically in the target domain.
 It is hard to conceive an autonomous vehicle manufacturer that could collect, label, and update data for every consumer environment, meeting the requirements to allow self-driving cars to operate everywhere freely and safely.
 By significantly reducing the adaptation gap between domains, our approach takes a significant step towards making this vision a reality nevertheless.

-\section{ACKNOWLEDGMENT}
+\section{Acknowledgment}

-This research is supported by grants from the National Science Foundation NSF (III-1618134, III1526012, IIS-1149882,IIS-1724282, and TRIPODS-1740822), the Office of Naval Research DOD (N00014-17-1-2175), the DARPA Learning with Less Labels program (HR001118S0044), the Bill and Melinda Gates Foundation, and the Cornell Center for Materials Research with funding from the NSF MRSEC program (DMR-1719875).
-We are thankful for generous support by Ohio Supercomputer Center and AWS Cloud Credits for Research.
+{This research is supported by grants from the National Science Foundation NSF (III-1618134, III-1526012, IIS-1149882, IIS-1724282, TRIPODS-1740822, IIS-2107077, OAC-2118240, OAC-2112606), the Office of Naval Research DOD (N00014-17-1-2175), the Bill and Melinda Gates Foundation, and the Cornell Center for Materials Research with funding from the NSF MRSEC program (DMR-1719875).}